gokulmInfy/m2x-particle-core/README.md

 We provide a series of examples that will help you get an idea of how to use the `M2XStreamClient` library to perform all kinds of tasks.

-Note that the examples may apply to certain types of boards.
-For example, the ones with `Uno` in the name apply to `Spark Core Uno` boards, while the ones with `Yun` apply to `Spark Core Yun` boards.

 Note that the examples contain fictionary variables, and that they need to be configured as per the instructions above before running on your Spark Core board.
 Each of the examples here also needs either a Wifi Shield or an Ethernet Shield hooked up to your device.

-In the `UnoPost`, `EthernetUnoPost` and `YunPost`, a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.
+In the `ExamplePost` a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, you need to wire the board like [this](docs/SparkCoreWiring.jpg) before running the code.

-After you have configured your variables and the board, plug the Spark Core board into your computer via a Micro-USB cable, click `Verify` in the Spark Core IDE, then click `Upload`, and the code should be uploaded to the board.
-You can check all the outputs in the `Serial Monitor` of the Spark Core IDE.

 ExamplePost
 -------